Society

 • Installation of an in-house fitness room

-• Provision of health management programs with sports and nutrition management professionals as instructors, online sports programs including yoga, bike lease programs, and health check-ups
+• Provision of health management programs with guidance from sports and nutrition management professionals such as instructors, online sports programs including yoga, bike lease programs, and health check-ups

 • Provision of stress management training